The big ship is free, but the hard part isn’t over

-And then, with nearly the same suddenness as its stranding, the Ever Green was moving again, toward another part of the canal, the Great Bitter Lake, where it is now docked and awaiting inspection.
+And then, with nearly the same suddenness as its stranding, the Ever Given was moving again, toward another part of the canal, the Great Bitter Lake, where it is now docked and awaiting inspection.

 Hundreds of ships that had been stuck waiting can resume their journeys, reviving a key artery for global trade, as the backup slowly clears.

 But for the global shipping industry, the saga isn’t over.
-While freeing the ship was a colossal effort, in some ways what happens next is the hard part, as experts reexamine fundamental assumptions about shipping the world trade.
+While freeing the ship was a colossal effort, in some ways what happens next is the hard part, as experts reexamine fundamental assumptions about shipping and world trade.

 There are immediate questions under investigation, and thorny issues of liability, but longer-term concerns loom.
 The canal has long been a geopolitical chokepoint.
-But the events of the past week have lent new weight to question about whether the canal is too vulnerable in a world of changing weather, terrorism and other emergent threats.
+But the events of the past week have lent new weight to questions about whether the canal is too vulnerable in a world of changing weather, terrorism and other emergent threats.

-Egyptian President Abdel Fatah al-Sissi, visiting the Suez Canal Authority in Ismailia on Tuesday, said that the event had demonstrated. the “reality and importance” of the canal.
+Egyptian President Abdel Fatah al-Sissi, visiting the Suez Canal Authority in Ismailia on Tuesday, said that the event had demonstrated the “reality and importance” of the canal.
 “We didn’t hope for something like this, but fate was doing its work,” he said.

 Losses and liability

-Investigators boarded the Ever Given Tuesday, hoping to assess damage and find out what went wrong when the ship became stuck.
+Investigators boarded the Ever Given on Tuesday, hoping to assess damage and find out what went wrong when the ship became stuck.

-The earliest suggestions were that the ship, covered with containers that acted like a sail, had been blown off course during a dust storm on that day.
+The earliest suggestions were that the ship, covered with containers that acted like a sail, had been blown off course during a dust storm that day.
 But Lt.
 Gen. Osama Rabie of the Suez Canal Authority told reporters this weekend that human and technical errors cannot be ruled out.

 Some scrutiny has fallen on the ship’s two Egyptian canal pilots, who came aboard the Ever Given to help guide it through the canal, as is standard..